 Shake It Out

 Any garments that could attract moths and beetles, like woollen sweaters and heavy coats, should be shaken out every day or two in order to dislodge any nasties that may have found their way in there.
-In fact, shaking out your whole wardrobe once in a whole couldn’t hurt, neither could hanging dryer sheets with a few drops of moth repelling essential oils added.
+In fact, shaking out your whole wardrobe once in a while couldn’t hurt.

 Treat Your Clothes with Respect